RenePotocnik/recroom-draw-bot/README.md

 # Draw Bot Encoding

-It will ask you to select an .png image.
-It will encode it into 512 character long strings that can be copied into RecRoom and decoded and used in an CV2 image printer.
+It will ask you to select a PNG image.
+It will encode it into 512 character long strings that can be copied into RecRoom, decoded and used in a CV2 image printer.

-This branch features experimental converting real image colors into RecRoom clors.
-It does not dither the image so the image may look weird.
+If the image is not yet dithered, get the closes RecRoom color to every pixel.
+This results in a very flat looking image and fast print times due to there being no dithering.
+For dithering I suggest Photoshop (using included ACO files) or gimp.

+CV2 image printer room will be published some time in the future under the name ^ImagePrinterBot